SofiaIT/Cleaning-and-Getting-Data/README.md

-...
-STEP 5: creates a second, independent tidy data set with the average of each variable for each activity and each
+... <strong>STEP 5:</strong> creates a second, independent tidy data set with the average of each variable for each activity and each
             subject ...